GuilhermeCunha79/lapr2/docs/SprintB/US10/US10_NewParameterAndCategorizeIt.md

 >
 > **Answer:** Each parameter is associated with one category.
 Each parameter has a Code, a Short Name and a Description.
 >
-> **Question:** What rules does the parameter's data need to follow in order to be accepted?
+> **Question:** What rules do the parameter's data need to follow in order to be accepted?
 >
 > **Answer:** The Code are five alphanumeric characters.
 The Short Name is a String with no more than 8 characters.
 >The Description is a String with no more than 20 characters.